ialong/cartPoleData/README.md

 # cartPoleData
 ### Generates and visualises cartPole simulations
-simply put as a directory inside the cartPoleScenario
+simply put as a directory inside the cartPole scenario